pascalmcme/pands-project-2021/README.md

 ```

 I first setup the variables to pass into my loop for creating scatter plots.
 The xVariables and yVariables are the numpy arrays that I created.
 This setup ensures that I get a scatter for each pair variables, exluding the categorical class variable, which should be omitted in scatter plots.
-The loop makes use of zip(), which allows multiple variables to be iterated in the loop.
-Note that i and j corresponds to the column title k.
-I created a scatter plot of the the variables using the scatterplot() funtion from Seaborn.
-Scatter() takes two array inputs, for x and y.
+The loop makes use of "zip()", which allows multiple variables to be iterated in the loop.
+Note that "i" and "j" corresponds to the column title "k".
+I created a scatter plot of the the variables using the "scatterplot()" funtion from Seaborn.
+"Scatterplot()" takes two array inputs, for x and y.
 The rest of the funtions required to create and save the figure are handled by matplotlib, which is detailed in [histograms](#histograms).

 The scatter plots also tell us a lot about the data, especially after introducing the hue option.
 This allows us to see the correlations for the different variables within each class.
 For example we can see a positive correlation between petal lenght and petal width for iris-virginica and iris-versicolor, but the relationship is less apparent in iris setosa.
 We can also see many different inisghts, such as that the relationship between sepal width and petal width is weak.